cheind/sdftoolbox/doc/SDF.md

 The aim of this document is to provide a documentation of the methods implemented by this library.
 We limit the discussion to $\mathbb{R}^3$ Euclidean space.

-_Note: In case math rendering looks odd, you might switch to raw mode for viewing._
+_Note: In case math rendering looks odd, you might want to read this page in raw mode._

 ## Signed distance fields